Chuck Scarborough: Life and career

-Scarborough joined NBC News in March 1974 as sole anchor of WNBC-TV's then-new 5:00 PM newscast, NewsCenter 4 (later renamed News 4 New York).
+Scarborough joined NBC News in March 1974 as co-anchor along with Jim Hartz of WNBC-TV's then-new 5:00 PM newscast, NewsCenter 4 (later renamed News 4 New York).
 Eventually, he became the station's lead anchor at 6pm and 11pm.
 In 2003, he became the unofficial "dean" of New York-area television news anchors when WABC-TV anchor Bill Beutel retired after 37 years.
 He surpassed Beutel as New York's most tenured English-language news anchor in 2011.
 Five years later, Scarborough succeeded Rafael Pineda of Spanish-language WXTV as the longest-serving anchor in New York television history.
 For much of his first 20 years with NBC, he occasionally appeared on the network as an NBC News correspondent and often anchored the network's prime-time news updates.
 On the day of the 1989 Loma Prieta earthquake, Scarborough anchored NBC News overnight coverage.

-At WNBC, he has worked alongside Marv Albert, Len Berman, Jack Cafferty, Dr. Frank Field, John Hambrick, Pat Harper, Pia Lindstrom, Sue Simmons, Michele Marsh, Al Roker, and Tom Snyder, among others.
+At WNBC, he worked alongside Marv Albert, Len Berman, Jack Cafferty, Dr. Frank Field, John Hambrick, Pat Harper, Pia Lindstrom, Sue Simmons, Michele Marsh, Al Roker, and Tom Snyder, among others.

 Scarborough was the host of the syndicated programs Images – A Year in Review and Memories...Then and Now in the late 1980s-early 1990s, and also co-anchored the NBC network documentary series Yesterday, Today and Tomorrow with Maria Shriver and Mary Alice Williams.

 The 11:00 pm broadcast on July 14, 2017, marked Scarborough's last as a regular anchor in that time slot after 42 years, as he cut back on his schedule to working only the 6pm.
 Taking his place at 11 was Stefan Holt, the son of NBC Nightly News anchor Lester Holt.
-Scarborough has since appeared several times on the 11:00pm edition, filling in when Holt or David Ushery has time off.
+(Holt was later succeeded by David Ushery when Holt returned to WMAQ in Chicago).
+Scarborough has since appeared several times on the 11:00pm edition, filling in when Ushery has time off.
+On November 21, 2024, Scarborough announced that he would be retiring.
+His final broadcast was on December 12, 2024.